 Tips for Easy Candy Making

-Sometimes candy-making is avoided because using a candy thermometer is a kitchen tool that isn’t used very often.
+Don’t be afraid of a candy thermometer!
+Sometimes candy-making is avoided because a candy thermometer is a kitchen tool that isn’t used very often.
 I rarely make candy, but the recipe below was easy and turned out great the first time around.

 - The candy gets really, really hot so be careful not to get any on your skin (it will burn).
 Make sure the thermometer is secured well on the pot (an alligator clip works well for the round thermometers) so you don’t have to be moving it around;

-- try to get someone to help you when it is time to pour it out onto a baking sheet.
+- Try to get someone to help you when it is time to pour the mixture out onto a baking sheet.

 Spicy Pumpkin Seed Brittle